 The e-KYC process is usually done through a combination of document identification followed by facial identification or document identification followed by liveness verification.
 These steps are done directly within the e-KYC system through the directors’ or shareholders’ device, with a camera.
 Hence, there is no need to make a photocopy of the IC or passport and send it to the company secretary manually with a risk of having your documents go missing or stolen.

-By implementing e-KYC in the process of company registration, directors and shareholders of companies are able to get their identity verified accurately and smoothly without having to meet the company secretary in-person.
-With a secure and safe e-KYC system, identity verification can facilitate the entire process of company registration, reducing the time needed to get your company up and running.
+By implementing e-KYC in the process of company incorporation, directors and shareholders of companies are able to get their identity verified accurately and smoothly without having to meet the company secretary in-person.
+With a secure and safe e-KYC system, identity verification can facilitate the entire process of company incorporation, reducing the time needed to get your company up and running.